catherinevee/tfm-aws-dns-health/README.md

 ## 📄 License

-This module is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support
+## 🆘 Support

 For support and questions:

-- Create an issue in the repository
+- Create an issue in the GitHub repository
-- Review the examples directory
+- Check the examples directory for usage patterns
-- Check the troubleshooting section
+- Review the module outputs for available data
-- Consult AWS Route 53 documentation

-## 🔄 Version History
+## 🔄 Versioning

-- **v1.0.0**: Initial release with basic health check functionality
-- **v1.1.0**: Added CloudWatch alarms and SNS notifications
-- **v1.2.0**: Enhanced validation and error handling
-- **v1.3.0**: Added support for multiple health check types
-- **v1.4.0**: Improved documentation and examples

----

-**Note**: This module is designed for production use but should be thoroughly tested in your environment before deployment.
+This module follows [Semantic Versioning](https://semver.org/).
+For the versions available, see the tags on this repository.